Residential Solar Operations & Maintenance

 But what can PV system owners expect to pay for regular upkeep?

-Solar Panel Maintenance Costs
+Solar Operations and Maintenance Costs

 Every system is different, making it hard to give absolute costs.
 Just as you can’t price an installation without seeing the property, you can’t price solar maintenance until you see the PV system.